storyfeet/dugi_bialan/content/from_toki_pona.md

     My main reason for doing this is that I don't want to have to drop back to English while speaking another language.

-    Some concepts are made deliberately tricky in Toki Pona such as Numbers and Time, to help us relax about them.
+    Some concepts, such as numbers and time, are made deliberately tricky in Toki Pona.
+This is to help us relax about them.
 But I'M NOT RELAXED, I need to know time exactly at all times.

     Other concepts that can be described in one English word, take a whole Toki Pona sentence.